The module will provide students with the ability to understand, discuss, and critically evaluate microeconomic policies.

 Read all instructions carefully- and read through the entire paper at least once before you start entering your answers.

-There are FIVE QUESTIONS in this paper.
-Answer FOUR questions (25 marks each).
+There are TWO QUESTIONS in this paper.
+Answer BOTH questions (50 marks each).

 Approved pocket calculators are allowed.